 In addition to UI benefits for households, support for small businesses likely helped businesses maintain employment throughout 2020.
-By August of 2020, SBA had approved more than 5.2 million PPP loans for a total of more than \$525 billion by nearly 5,500 lenders, helping small businesses employing an estimated 51 million workers, which represents more than 80 percent of small business payrolls.
-Moreover, Bartik et al. (2020b) find that PPP loans led to a 14-22 percentage point increase in a business's expected survival, with the largest impacts on survival for businesses with more employees.
+By August of 2020, SBA had approved more than 5.2 million PPP loans for a total of more than \$525 billion by nearly 5,500 lenders, helping to preserve employment relationships for millions of workers and businesses.
+Moreover, Bartik et al. (2020b) find that PPP loans led to a 14-22 percentage point increase in a business's expected self-reported survival rate - albeit only in the very short-term - with the largest impacts on survival for businesses with more employees.
 The authors explain that the effect of PPP loans on firm survival is likely to be confounded by additional factors that are correlated with receiving PPP but also related to firm survival, which would bias their estimate of PPP on firm survival.
-They attempt to address this by controlling for businesses' pre-existing banking relationships, noting that individual banks had varying approval rates.
-To corroborate the findings related to business closure, the
+They attempt to address this by controlling for businesses' pre-existing banking